ControlAltTea/SendingYouLoveWebPrototype/README.md

             - even technically "rejected" requests will appear as pending, as to not agitate the sender

 ## TODO: Index.ejs
-    - COMPLETE: create landing page gif
+### create mission statement
-    - create mission statement
+### create landing page gif
-    - COMPLETE: create splash for login and register (at the end of gif)
+### create splash for login and register (at the end of gif)
     - Animate splash to ease it and out
     - Eliminate redirect to /login and simply have "/" play a splash when the login button is pressed
     - splash includes login form and a "/signup" redirect

 ## TODO: user profile
-    - in PS, create user profile mockup
+### in PS, create user profile mockup
     COMPLETE: if user profile has not yet been created, prompt user to create profile, redirect to /create_profile
     COMPLETE: if user profile has already been created, do not prompt to create profile, redirect to /dashboard with appropriately populated user info ("Welcome, user!")
     - separate login model from user profile model

 ## TODO: dashboard.ejs
-    - create welcome message that recognizes user's profile
+### create welcome message that recognizes user's profile
-    - create partner profile section mockup
+### create partner profile section mockup
-    - create love languages mockup section
+### create love languages mockup section
 ------------------
 ## COMPLETE: authentication
     - test creating a new user